blcxtranslations/blcx/_translated/chapter-0041.md

 "How much for this Frozen Heart technique?"
 See that the jade slip was still at the stall, Lin Xuan released a relieved sigh because he did not come too late.
 But he did not show it on his face.

 "You are?"
-The one responsible for the stall was a latter stage Spirit Gathering cultivator.
-Taking a look at Lin Xuan, he was curious, because this was a technique that could only be used if one was at the Foundation Building stage.
+The one responsible for the stall was a latter stage Spirit Condensation cultivator.
+Taking a look at Lin Xuan, he was curious, because this was a technique that could only be used if one was at the Foundation Establishment stage.

 Of course Lin Xuan would not stupidly reveal his usage of it, so he slightly raised his chin in a proud manner and asked: "I asked you how much is it?"

 His indifferent and haughty looked awed the other person.
 Although he was dressed like a rogue cultivator, but he had an extraordinary bearing, it could be possible that he had powerful teachers backing him.

-Thinking again of the fact that he wanted to purchase a cultivation technique that only Foundation Building cultivators could use, the owner of the stall immediately adopted a better attitude and smilingly said: "One hundred and fifty low-grade Purified Essence pills."
+Thinking again of the fact that he wanted to purchase a cultivation technique that only Foundation Establishment cultivators could use, the owner of the stall immediately adopted a better attitude and smilingly said: "One hundred and fifty low-grade Purified Essence pills."

 Seeing that the stall owner changed his attitude, Lin Xuan secretly smiled, because that was his intention.
 Since this was the only mid-rank cultivation technique left and a lot of other people wanted it, then being low key made no sense.
 It was better to be a little arrogant, this way, people would be unsure and might think he had powerful backing.
 This way he could add an extra layer of doubt.